mrrobothack1/assignment/README.md

 <img width="382" alt="image" src="https://user-images.githubusercontent.com/46847735/170845331-318ff1b7-dd55-4335-b2d4-29cfa10dcac0.png">

-Alos in certifcate which we created earlier, will have the renewal data and when it will be renewed automatically.
+Also in certifcate which we created earlier, will have the renewal data and when it will be renewed automatically.

 <img width="516" alt="image" src="https://user-images.githubusercontent.com/46847735/170862265-94accf4e-05f5-459f-b8cf-dd1d8883ecac.png">

 ## Deploy a pod that uses SSL